Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Installation
 ------------

-First, install the optional module [Generic].
+First, install the optional module [Generic] if wanted.

 The module uses external js libraries for some blocks, so use the release zip to install it, or use and init the source.